MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 Note: A single output neuron with sigmoid activation was chosen for this binary classification task, as recommended by 'itdxer' on [Stack Exchange](https://stats.stackexchange.com/questions/207049/neural-network-for-binary-classification-use-1-or-2-output-neurons).

+The CNN will predict the probabilities for the validation set.
+The predicted probabilities are thresholded at 0.5 to convert them to class labels (0 or 1).
+Boolean values are returned.
+More on this in notebook cnn4.